raylib-extras/game-premake/README.md

     ./premake5 gmake2

 This will generate a makefile for you.

+## macOS users
+cd to the game folder and run

+    ./premake5.osx gmake2

+This will generate a makefile for you.

 # Build your game
 Only do ONE of these options depending on your compiler and platform.
 ## Windows Users